Ethics of nanotechnologies: Concerns

 Ethical concern about nanotechnology include the opposition to their use to fabricate Lethal autonomous weapon, and the fear that they may self replicate ad infinitum in a so-called gray goo scenario, first imagined by K. Eric Drexler.
 For the EEA the challenge posed by nano-materials are due to their properties of being novel, biopersistent, readily dispersed, and bioaccumulative; by analogy, thousands cases of mesothelioma were caused by the inhalation of asbestos dust.
 See nanotoxicology.
 Nanotechnology belongs to the class of emerging technology known as GRIN: geno-, robo-, info- nano-technologies.

 Another common acronym is NBIC (Nanotechnology, Biotechnology, Information Technology, and Cognitive Science).
-These technologies are hoped - or feared, depending on the viewpoint, to be leading to improving human bodies and functionalities, see transhumanism.
-The possible application of nanotechnology in human genome sequencing (e.g. Nanopores based sequencing) raises further ethical and societal concerns.
+These technologies are hoped—or feared, depending on the viewpoint—to be leading to improving human bodies and functionalities (see transhumanism).

+On the other hand, the possible application of nanotechnology in human genome sequencing (e.g. nanopores-based sequencing) also raises similar ethical and societal concerns.